oci-landing-zones/oci-landing-zone-operating-entities/README.md

 The objective of the **OCI Open LZ** is to provide:
 1. **[A Blueprint](/design/readme.md):** A complete end-to-end landing zone design, ready to onboard an enterprise organization and its functional divisions &ndash; identified as operating entities (OE) with their teams, departments, and projects.
-2. **[An Operating Model](/examples/oci-open-lz/readme.md):** a complete cloud-native / gitops operations design to simplify and scale day two operations, focusing on IaC configurations and not on code.
+2. **[An Operating Model](/examples/oci-open-lz/readme.md):** a complete cloud-native / gitops operating model to simplify and scale day two operations, focusing on IaC configurations and not on code.
 3. **[Enablement](/examples/oci-learn-lz/readme.md):** to our customers, partners, independent software vendors (ISV), and the general IT community to create, configure, and run OCI landing zones with lower efforts and reduced timeframes.
 4. **[A Catalogue](/examples/readme.md)**: as the entry point for finding all types of landing zones, related designs and runtimes.